 - Brushing scones with milk or cream before baking yields a golden crust.
 For deeper color and added shine, brush with egg wash: 1 whole egg mixed with 1 tablespoon water and a pinch of salt.

 - For added sweetness and an elegant look, try this simple glaze: 1 cup (113g) confectioners' sugar plus 2 to 3 teaspoons milk, water, or juice, enough to make a thick but pourable glaze.
 Drizzle over room-temperature scones.

 - Enjoy scones in the traditional British fashion by serving with Double Devon Cream or Clotted Cream.
 Both spreads are made from thickened heavy cream; clotted cream is tangier than double cream.

 - Need to take a short break?
 Place pan of shaped scones into the freezer for up to 30 minutes before baking.
 This short rest relaxes the gluten, making scones more tender; and cold chills the fat, increasing flakiness.

-- To freeze unbaked scone dough, shape into individual drop scones or discs (cut into wedges but not separated).
+- To freeze unbaked scone dough, shape into individual drop scones or disks (cut into wedges but not separated).
 Place on a baking sheet, freeze, remove from baking sheet, and store airtight in plastic.
 When you're ready to bake, place frozen scones on a baking sheet, and thaw at room temperature for 30 minutes or so, while your oven preheats.
-Note: Bake according to your recipe directions.
+Bake according to your recipe directions.
 For details, read Freeze and bake scones.
 Mini scones may be baked directly from the freezer (no thawing needed); you may need to increase bake time by 2 to 3 minutes.